cuplv/FixrAppBuilderFarm/README.md

 The above are the easy bits.
 There's still a number of things you'll need to do, particularly the following:

+- Create symbolic link in flaskService folder to appbuilder folder in submodule FixrAppBuilder
 - Get and update Android SDKs and Android NDK
 - Get GitHub commandline tool and search API library
 - Get all versions of Gradle